 Although general industry projects often come with stringent deadlines, it’s never a good idea to tolerate an unsafe work site for the sake of expediency.
 Although it may take some time to ensure an environment is fully protected from all fall risks, it’s always better to delay work until all hazards are addressed.
 In general, it’s a best practice to wait until a job site is completely protected before bringing workers into the area.

 At YellowBird, we make it easy for companies to find the perfect EHS professional for their unique needs.
 Browse a wide range of experts with specialized knowledge and certifications in all aspects of environmental health and safety.
 Alternatively, you can simply post a job listing to quickly attract the most qualified candidates and keep your workers safe at all times.
-Visit us online to get started today.
+Sign up to get started today.